python-microservices/pyms/docs/index.md

 - (Sometimes) "Create a swagger specs"
 - "TA-DA! you have a microservice"

-But... what happens with our configuration out of code like Kubernetes configmap? what happens with transactionality?
+But... what happens when we want our configuration out of the code, such as a Kubernetes configmap? what happens with transactionality?
 If we have many microservices, what happens with traces?.

-There are many problems around Python and microservices and we can`t find anyone to give a solution.
+There are many problems around Python and microservices and we couldn't find anyone to give us a solution.

 We start creating these projects to try to solve all the problems we have found in our professional lives about microservices architecture.